bacalhau-project/bacalhau/docs/docs/dev/cli-reference/all-flags.md

 ## Version

-The `bacalhau version` command allows you to get the client and server version.
+The `bacalhau version` command allows you to get the client and optionally the server version.

 Usage:
 ```shell